numberscope/frontscope/doc/code-style.md

 # Code style

-Outside of the code style issues that are covered by our automated code style tools (ESLint and Prettier as of this writing), we also like to:
+Outside of the code style issues that are covered by our automated code formatting tools (ESLint and Prettier as of this writing), we also like to:

 # Minimize the number of return statements in a function